CExpress/request-scheduler-client/README.md

 end
 ```

 The request made by HTTParty won't be performed, rather it'll be captured and a call to the Request Scheduler service will be made to schedule it to `2020-01-01 20:00:00`.
-The response is the `ScheduledRequest` returned
+The response is the a JSON representing created `ScheduledRequest`.

+You can send a request to be performed write away and not scheduled to the future.
+For this to happen you just need to initialize the `RequestSchedulerClient::Client` without argument.

 ## Note